flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 This is one of the most critical sections of this console, it basically makes the Gamecube, a *Gamecube*.

-The history of this console's GPU has some interesting connections: Wei Yen, the director of N64's GPU ([the RCP](nintendo-64#graphics)), later founded Artx and landed a contract with Nintendo to develop their next-gen GPU: **Flipper**.
+The history of this console's GPU has some interesting connections: Wei Yen, the director of N64's SoC ([the RCP](nintendo-64#graphics)), later founded Artx and landed a contract with Nintendo to develop their next-gen chip: **Flipper**.

 ![Super Mario Sunshine (2002).](sunshine.png){.open-float}